EngineerDanny/engineerdanny.github.io/_projects/4_project.md

 This project involves the creation of a series of interactive plots and graphs (https://engineerdanny.github.io/EngineerDanny-necromass-figure-one-network/) that represent the complex microbiome data from a scientific study.
 This analysis is done on **necromass** data from a study in University of Minnesota.
 Necromass basically refers to the dead organic matter in the soil.
-The data consists of samples from different conditions (AllSoilM1M3, HighMelanM1, HighMelanM3, LowMelanM1, LowMelanM3), and the visualizations are designed to identify correlations, distributions, and patterns within the dataset.
+The data consists of samples from different conditions (*AllSoilM1M3*, *HighMelanM1*, *HighMelanM3*, *LowMelanM1*, *LowMelanM3*), and the visualizations are designed to identify correlations, distributions, and patterns within the dataset.
 The visualizations provide a clear and concise way to present complex data, making it accessible to a broader audience.

 ## Plots Description
+All the five plots are linked to each other and provide a comprehensive view of the data.
 1. **Select Absolute Correlation Threshold**: This plot shows the relationship between different correlation thresholds and the number of edges, helping to determine the strength of the connections in the data.
 It has the subtrain and validation error and the number of edges in the network against the absolute correlation threshold.
-In ML, subtrain error is the error on the training data and validation error is the error on the validation data.
+In ML, subtrain error is the error on the subtrain data and validation error is the error on the validation data.
 The number of edges in the network is the number of connections between the entities in the data.
 To filter out the spurious correlations, we can set a threshold on the absolute value of the correlation coefficient.
 This plot helps in selecting the optimal threshold for the network.